 The chaos that ensues when my three kids are playing is excruciatingly overwhelming to my friends who only have one kid.
-I often spend our time together apologizing or explaining to them why siblings don’t actually need to share and it’s okay if they figure out their own drama.
+I often spend our time together apologizing or explaining to them why siblings don’t actually need to share and it’s okay if they squabble.

 If you have a pre-teen and your friend’s oldest is a toddler, your friendship might struggle.

-You’re dealing with different issues.
-Bullying vs. tantrums.
-Friendship issues vs. sleep training.
+You’re dealing with different issues: Bullying vs. tantrums or friendship issues vs. sleep training.
 One friend will inevitably take on more of a mentor role than a true friend.